 The Adult Company is for students interested in getting more performance experience and is geared towards students who already have some training in theatre.
 For the 2018-2019 season of the Adult Company, students will work towards a presentation for RMTC's Master Playwright's Festival of IbsenFest, to be performed from February 11th to the 17th, 2019 at PTE.

-Check out the 2017-18 Adult Company's show MURDER BY POE at this year's Fringe Festival.
+The 2017-18 Adult Company's show MURDER BY POE performed at this year's Fringe Festival.

 Entrance to the course is by audition and interview in early September.
 Check back in mid-August for instructions to set up your audition.

 NOTE: the Adult Company schedule is very demanding and regular attendance is important.
 Extra rehearsals will be scheduled in the weeks leading up to the performance.